-1. Go to Data Flow Management > Data Flow Probe Setup.

-In the UCMDB system services, the UCMDB_Probe service must be up and the UCMDB Integration_Service must be down.
+- 1. Go to Data Flow Management > Data Flow Probe Setup. - In the UCMDB system services, the UCMDB\Probe service must be up and the UCMDB\Integration\Service must be down. - 2.
+In the Domains and Probes pane > Data Flow Probes tree, click the probe you want to use.

-- 2. In the Domains and Probes pane > Data Flow Probes tree, click the probe you want to use. - Under Ranges, click the New icon to create a new range, and then enter the SOM management server details.
+- Under Ranges, click the \New icon to create a new range, and then enter the SOM management server details. - 4.
+Click OK to create the range.